sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 The India AI Impact Summit spans five days, from 16 to 20 February 2026, combining exhibition activities, bilateral engagements and high-level plenary sessions.
 The programme is structured to balance formal diplomatic proceedings with practical showcases of AI applications and innovation ecosystems.

+### Pre-Summit Engagement

+The India AI Impact Summit was preceded by an extensive engagement programme designed to build momentum and ensure broad participation across India's regions and sectors.
+The organisational framework solicited over 1,300 proposals for pre-summit events, from which organisers approved and facilitated more than 480 activities held across the country prior to the main gathering.
+These distributed events provided platforms for regional stakeholders, academic institutions, industry associations and civil society groups to contribute perspectives that would inform the summit's agenda.

+The pre-summit programme included seven flagship events addressing specific dimensions of AI policy and application.
+Through this preparatory phase, organisers engaged approximately 301,000 participants, establishing a foundation for the summit's discussions by surfacing priorities, challenges and opportunities identified by diverse constituencies.
+This distributed engagement model reflected the summit's emphasis on inclusive consultation and sought to ensure that the Delhi proceedings incorporated insights extending beyond India's metropolitan centres and established technology hubs.

 ### Summit Structure

 The event is organised across two main components: the AI Impact Expo, which runs throughout the five-day period (16–20 February), and the Summit Sessions, concentrated on 19–20 February.
 This structure allows participants to engage with both technological demonstrations and policy discussions, whilst providing space for bilateral meetings and networking amongst delegates.